Folks, just a little tease here for what's coming after the Arlen Specter and Judge Roberts story.

 I think Republicans have a duty to pursue this line of questioning and any relevant line of questioning.

-He said he was particularly upset that the court under under Chief Justice Rehnquist had questioned lawmakers' method of reasoning in striking down laws.
+He said he was particularly upset that the court under Chief Justice Rehnquist had questioned lawmakers' method of reasoning in striking down laws.

-He added, I'm not suggesting we pack the court, but at a minimum the Senate is determined to confirm new justices who respect their role.
+He added, I'm not suggesting we pack the court, but at a minimum, the Senate is determined to confirm new justices who respect their role.

-We're elated.
+Were elated.

-There were two cases involving the Commerce Clause that the Supreme Court got right.
+There were two cases involving the commerce clause that the Supreme Court got right.

 One was called Lopez, the other called Morrison.

-Uh the court ruled that Congress did not have the constitutional power under the Commerce Clause to regulate activities that didn't involve commerce and were not among the several states.
+The court ruled that Congress did not have the constitutional power under the Commerce Clause to regulate activities that didn't involve commerce and were not among the several states.

-Lopez, the Lopez case involved a federal law banning gun possession around schools.
+Lopez, the Lopez case, involved a federal law banning gun possession around schools.

 There was no commerce of any kind.